boltops-tools/lono/docs/_docs/walkthrough.md

 ## 1. Demo Template DSL

-The `lono new` command creates a lono project structure that includes a demo blueprint.
+The [lono new]({% link _reference/lono-new.md %}) command creates a lono project structure.
+Then you use the [lono blueprint new]({% link _reference/lono-blueprint-new.md %}) to generate a demo blueprint.
 That demo blueprint looks something like this:

 {% include demo_template_ruby.md %}

 ## 2. Generate the Template

-When you run:
+You can optionally use [lono generate]({% link _reference/lono-generate.md %}) to generate the templates.

-    lono generate
+    lono generate demo

 It'll generates a CloudFormation template from the DSL and writes it to `output/demo/templates/demo.yml`: